Grabium/PHP-GARB/README.md

 <div id='Optmize'/>

 ## Optmize
-On the root directory rename the file *'garb.php'* to *'garb'* (without extenssion) for decrease command text on shell terminal.

 ## How use functions
 Alias is the backup name that refer to directory that will be handled.
 All operations use it.